-Exposures to banks are limited to those whose credit ratings are "A" or higher, except where required for business reasons, typically in jurisdictions where there are no "A" rated banks available.
+Exposures to banks are limited to those whose credit ratings are "A" or higher by the Company's nominated ECAIs, except where required for business reasons, typically in jurisdictions where there are no "A" rated banks available.
 In this case, exposures are kept to a minimum.